Norwich City star visits community hub site as it closes in on £1m fundraising target

 Archant

-A campaign launched to build a new multi-million pound sports hub has edged closer to its £1m target as Canaries footballer visits the site.
+A Norwich City footballer has seen how a new multi-million pound sports hub is edging closer to a £1m fundraising target.

 Defender Sam Byram was given a tour of the The Nest on Holt Road in Horsford which included the first look at the £4.6m second stage of building works.